qbornet/snow-crash/level13/Ressources/writeup.md

 ```

 So the binary ask for a specific UID a quick look into /etc/passwd will give us the information,
-that no user with this UID exist we need to reverse the program we will use decompile explorer.
+that no user with this UID exist we need to reverse the program we will use decompiler explorer.

 Decompile explorer will provide us a good information one that you have a function with a looking flag as parameter: